MissKittin/php-js-css-web-toolkit/HOWTO.md

 # Things to do after clone
 1) create `app/assets` directory
-2) `public/index.php` just imports another php file - this is stupid thing if your server OS allows you to use softlinks.
+2) `public/index.php` just imports another php file - this is stupid thing if your OS allows you to use softlinks.
 	You can remove this file and create link to `../app/entrypoint.php`.
 	Run in this directory:
 	for *nix: